Strawberry Cheesecake Overnight Oats for Toddlers

 - ¼ cup plain yogurt

-- 1 tbsp Chia Berry Sauce* or strawberry jam look for Double Fruit when available
+- 1 tablespoon Chia Berry Sauce* or strawberry jam look for Double Fruit when available

 - ½ cup rolled oats large flake, or quick oats